-I told them that I didn't want to have the abortion but I went anyways because I felt like I didn't have any other options.
-He broke up with me once I told him that I was going to have the abortion like he wanted because I was too tired to go on.
+I told them that I didn't want to have the abortion but I went anyway because I felt like I didn't have any other options.
+He broke up with me once I told him that I was going to have an abortion like he wanted because I was too tired to go on.

 After the procedure was finished, everyone disappeared and I was lying on the table.
 I threw up repeatedly and only one nurse came back for me.
 I had flashbacks of the procedure for a few weeks.

 Almost three weeks after the procedure I began hemorrhaging and had to go to the ER where they subsequently sent me into emergency surgery because I was bleeding out from the abortionist leaving "tissue" (parts of my baby) inside of me and the amount of tissue left was to the extent where my body couldn't get rid of it "naturally".